-Is a Website Social Media?
-Why Your Business Needs Both
+Website vs Social Media: Why Your Business Needs Both (2026)

 Illustration showing a browser window representing a website and a smartphone showing social media feeds connected by a plus symbol in LUMINWEB green and teal brand colors

-No. A website is not social media.
+Website vs social media is one of the first decisions every Ghanaian business owner faces in 2026, and the answer shapes how customers find you, how much you pay to reach them, and what happens if a platform changes its rules.
 A website is a property you own at a domain you control, indexed by Google, where you decide who sees what and which customer data you keep.
 Social media is rented space inside someone else’s app, where an algorithm decides who sees your posts and the platform owns the customer relationship.
 That single difference, ownership and discoverability, is why your Facebook Page, WhatsApp Business profile, and Instagram account cannot replace a website, and why the strongest Ghanaian businesses run both.
-Your social presence is where customers already hang out.
-Your website is where customers find you on Google, buy from you securely, and stay connected when an algorithm changes or an account gets restricted.
-This guide explains the difference, then shows you exactly how to combine the two.
+The comparison table below breaks down the six factors that decide which channels your business needs, then this guide shows you how to combine them.

 A website is property you own (a house with a domain deed) while social media is rented space inside a platform tower (Meta Properties) — illustrating the ownership difference between owning your business website and renting a Facebook or Instagram page.